Work breakdown structures

 8. The WBS selected in the previous step is now populated in that cost item’s WBS field.

-View WBS Items
+View WBS items

 In the Work Breakdown Structure View Register you can: